looslidias/weather-playlist-suggestion/README.md

 * `docker-compose build`: This command will build all application container images;
 * `docker-compose up`: This command will start all resources needed for Weather Playlist Suggestion application (playlistsuggestion-ws, playlistsuggestion-worker, activemq, redis and postgis)

-## Testing the application on development environment
+## Testing application under development environment

 In order to make it easier to test the application under development environment, we have added Swagger UI (https://swagger.io), which allows to visualize and interact with Weather Playlist Suggestion API’s without any other tool.